-In a recent conversation with youth mental health professionals from the Rutland Centre who deal with all sorts of addictions, I was informed of a new phenomenon of mobile phone / social media addiction where teenagers stay up half the night to tend to “snap-chat streaks” and social media group interactions.
-With tens and even hundreds of people in some groups, the mobile phone doesn’t stop at night with many teenagers losing out on sleep, contributing to their anxiety.
+In a recent conversation with youth mental health professionals from the Rutland Centre who deal with all sorts of addictions, I was informed of a new phenomenon of mobile phone / social media addiction / gaming where teenagers stay up half the night to tend to “snap-chat streaks”, social media group interactions and gaming.
+With tens and even hundreds of people in some groups, the mobile phone doesn’t stop at night with many teenagers losing out on sleep.
+As we all know, lack of sleep and poor sleep quality leaves people agitated and contributes to elevated levels of anxiety.
 Even those who do not comment have interrupted sleep through regular alerts and notifications.
 Social media devices also emit a blue light that has a different wavelength of Gama rays than regular light.
 Long exposure to this blue light results in restriction of the release of melatonin – a sleep inducing neuro-transmitter that is naturally released by the brain to help facilitate sleep.
 As a result, people who use social media or gaming devices late at night struggle to get the quality sleep they once got naturally, adding to levels of anxiety the next day.

 The impact of technology has had a phenomenal effect on our social and physical landscape – notably, meaningful relationships, communication skills, energy levels, sleep patterns and our average daily release of a neuro-transmitter called serotonin.